paganotoni/mailopen/README.md

 Then you will use your `Sender` instance as usual by calling `Sender.Send(m)` with the variant that in development it will open your emails in the browser.

+By default, mailopen will save the emails and attachments in a temporary directory.
+You can customize this by passing options to the [`mailopen.WithOptions`](#options) or setting the `MAILOPEN_DIR` env variable in your machine.

 ### Options

 You can pass options to the `mailopen.WithOptions` function to customize the way it work.